 In a memorandum dated July 29, 2010, the Under Secretary of Defense for Intelligence issued a requirement for Department of Defense (DoD) components to transition to electronic capture and submission of fingerprint images in support of all background investigations by December 31, 2013 (e-Fingerprint memo).
 This requirement extends to contractors cleared under the National Industrial Security Program.
 Consequently, DCSA no longer provides FD-258 cards and Industry must either submit fingerprints electronically through DMDC’s Secure Web Fingerprint Transmission (SWFT) or use one of several other alternatives found here.

-Once the Advanced products are returned from OPM, VROC will then make an interim Top Secret determination for cases with no previous eligibility.
+Once the Advanced products are returned from OPM, VRO will then make an interim Top Secret determination for cases with no previous eligibility.

 In the case where an applicant has already had a clearance eligibility or completed investigation by another Federal entity, VRO can check the files and systems available to them to determine if the applicant already has a clearance eligibility or completed investigation by another Federal entity to leverage.
 Further information about interim clearances may be found here.